bolner/FlexPhpRouter/README.md

 - Handle all exceptions which you would throw in the controllers or in code invoked from the controllers.

+### Path-dependent authentication and more

+You can pass an optional callback as the fourth parameter of `Router::route()`:

+    class MyAuthClass {
+        public static function authenticate(bool $isWeb, string $path) {
+            ...
+        }
+    }

+    ...

+        Router::route(dirname(__FILE__)."/../src/Controller", 'default',
+            '',     // The third parameter is the API prefix [MyAuthClass::class, 'authenticate']
+        );

+    ...

+It will be executed before any controller code, with the knowledge of the selected controller path.
+The callback receives 2 parameters.
+The first '$isWeb' is true when a web controller gets executed and false when a CLI.
+The second tells which path was selected.

+This feature allows you to implement authentication for a selection of API entries.
+The recommendation is that in case of an auth failure, throw an exception created by you, for example: `MyAuthException`, and handle it at the main entry point, where normally all exceptions are caught.

 ## Features

 ### API path prefix